2014 Bradford Mountain Estate Vineyard Dry Creek Valley Zinfandel

 Wagyu & Wiffle

-OK Wine Spies ops, listen up!
-We know you’re always jonesin’ for a sweet deal on Zinfandel so hold onto your britches because we’re sliding into your inbox today with a heater from a longstanding favorite.
-Peterson Winery’s FLAGSHIP mountainside TWS exclusive library release Zin has all the gutsy, brawny, berry basket packed oomph you crave.
+We always know that you’re always jonesin’ for a sweet deal on Zinfandel so this heater from a longstanding favorite is THE CURE for all.
+Hold onto your britches once again because we’re sliding MORE into your inbox today… of this FLAGSHIP mountainside TWS exclusive library Zin with all the gutsy, brawny, berry basket packed oomph you crave.
 This ticks EVERY box – single-vineyard, mountain-grown, old-vines, massive 60% discount, priced under $20!

 Jamie Peterson has 23 consecutive harvests under his belt and knows how to wrangle this high-octane varietal.
 This one comes from their 114-year-old estate vineyard up high on Bradford Mountain.
 Rising 2,000 feet in elevation, Bradford Mountain is the tallest of the peaks of the coastal ranges bordering the west side of Dry Creek Valley.
 From the top, the Pacific Ocean is a mere 15 miles to the west, and in between, there is nothing but forested hills, the home of countless mountain lions, deer, and wild boar.
 Just south of the summit lie vineyards planted to Zinfandel over a century ago.
 At harvest time, the story among the vineyard workers is that they know the fruit is ripe when the 4-legged indigenous picking crew arrives!